 Dealing with fruit flies can be a hassle, but hopefully with this list of tips, they don’t become a problem.
 It might be hard to get rid of fruit flies, but we’re sure you’ll be more than a match for them.
 Good luck keeping your rental critter-free!

 Looking for a new home?
-We’re here to help.
+Dwellsy is here to help you find a rental.